mydumper/mydumper_docs/files.rst

 Output Files
 ============

-mydumper generates several files during the generation of the dump.
+:program:`mydumper` generates several files during the generation of the dump.
 Many of these are for the table data itself since every table has at least one file.

 Metadata